message/iata/DK.md

-Published 17.11.2021
+Published 19.11.2021
 1. Passengers are subject to a COVID-19 test upon arrival.
 - This does not apply to:
 - passengers younger than 16 years;
-- passengers traveling to Faroe Isl.
-(FAE) or Greenland;
+- passengers traveling to Greenland;
 - passengers with a positive COVID-19 PCR test result issued at least 14 days and at most 12 months before arrival.
 The test result must be in Danish, English, French, German, Icelandic, Italian, Norwegian, Spanish or Swedish;
 - passengers with an EU Digital COVID Certificate showing that they were fully vaccinated at least 2 weeks and at most 12 months before arrival;
 - residents of Andorra, Argentina, Australia, Austria, Bahrain, Belgium, Bulgaria, Canada, Chile, Chinese Taipei, Colombia, Costa Rica, Croatia, Cyprus, Czechia, Estonia, Finland, France, Germany, Greece, Hong Kong (SAR China), Hungary, Iceland, Ireland (Rep.), Israel, Italy, Japan, Jordan, Korea (Rep.), Kuwait, Latvia, Liechtenstein, Lithuania, Luxembourg, Macao (SAR China), Malta, Mexico, Monaco, Namibia, Netherlands, New Zealand, Norway, Peru, Poland, Portugal, Qatar, Romania, Rwanda, San Marino, Saudi Arabia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, United Arab Emirates, United Kingdom, Uruguay, USA or Vatican City (Holy See) with a COVID-19 vaccination certificate issued in their country of residence.
 The certificate must show that they were fully vaccinated at least 2 weeks and at most 12 months before arrival.
 Vaccines accepted are AstraZeneca (Vaxzevria), Janssen, Moderna and Pfizer-BioNTech (Comirnaty).
 Details can be found at <a href="https://tinyurl.com/9xbu483d">https://tinyurl.com/9xbu483d</a> ;